 • What you’ll send.
 Even if you told them when they opted in, still give them a reminder.

 • A call to action to whitelist your email address.
-As your subscribers whitelist your email, it communicate to your email service provider that your emails do not belong in spam.
+As your subscribers whitelist your email, it communicates to your email service provider that your emails do not belong in spam.
+This is crucial because internet service providers, like Gmail and Yahoo, often flag bulk emails as spam if not properly whitelisted.

 When you set the expectations, your subscribers won’t be thrown off when they see your name crop up in their inbox.
 As more people open and take action from your emails, it sends a message to the different email clients (like Gmail) that you’re legit and not an evil spammer.